dhirthacker7/CrashStat/README.md

 2. Set up the environment and dependencies as outlined in the requirements.txt file.
 3. Follow the notebook or scripts provided for data ingestion, transformation, and visualization.

+---

+## Future Enhancements
+- Automate real-time data ingestion for up-to-date analysis.
+- Incorporate machine learning models for predictive analytics on collision trends.
+- Expand the scope to include pedestrian and cyclist collision data.